Diana's Baths

 Discover unofficial swimming holes in Conway, NH.
 Find directions, access notes, and safety tips for a refreshing White Mountains dip.

-Location Details
+Location

 Tucked into the folds of New Hampshire's most dramatic mountain landscape, the swimming holes near Conway offer something that resort pools and crowded beaches simply cannot: the feeling of cold, clear water rushing over glacially-carved rock while spruce-covered peaks rise all around you.
-These unofficial natural spots — scattered along waterways including the Saco River — have drawn locals and wandering visitors for generations, passed down less like a secret and more like a gift.
+These unofficial natural spots — scattered along waterways including the Saco River — have drawn locals and wandering visitors for generations, passed down less like a discovery and more like a gift.

 The White Mountains don't ease you in gently.
 Even from the water, you feel their scale — ridgelines serrating the skyline, forest pressing right to the riverbank, and boulders the size of small cars deposited here by retreating glaciers thousands of years ago.
 Those same glaciers did the heavy lifting when it came to shaping the swimming basins you'll find today: smooth-walled pockets of bedrock that catch the current and hold it in pools of astonishing clarity.
 In summer, sunlight filters through the canopy and dances off sandy river bottoms.
 Come September and early October, the hillsides ignite in amber, crimson, and gold — and the crowds thin considerably, leaving you with some of the most visually spectacular swimming in the Northeast.